seanmorris/matrix-api/README.md

 matrix.addEventListener('matrix-event', event => console.log(event.detail.type, event));

-You can also provide an event type to only grab messages of a certain type:
+You can also provide an event type to only grab messages of a certain type.
+Types here map to the second parameter of `matrix.putEvent`.

 ```javascript